* For Momma Fish *

 He turned the fish over and it flopped and shuddered.
 Its mouth opened and shut and opened and shut, and it flopped again.
 I stared down at it.
 It looked like a whole fish turned over like this, and it was still very much alive.
 I hadn’t expected that.

-I wondered if it was in terrific pain and thought it must be, and I wondered how to make it stop.
+I wondered if it was hurting terribly and thought it must be, and I wondered how to make it stop.
 I wondered how many stitches the poor thing needed and if it could ever swim again and why it didn’t die already.

-Then again, I thought, maybe it isn’t in pain at all: it flopped about the same before we cut it as after. –Well, except at that first little prick.
+Then again, I thought, maybe it isn’t hurting at all: it flopped about the same before we cut it as after. –Well, except at that first little prick.